reswitched/reswitched.github.io/_posts/2018-11-14-ReswitchedWeekly20.md

 ## What Happened: Libnx Toolchain

 - @yellows8 added support for the video recording applet
-- Actually, @yellows8, @fincs and many other contributors have worked hard on improving libnx.
+- Actually, @yellows8, @fincs, and many other contributors have worked hard on improving libnx.
 See the full commit log [here](https://github.com/switchbrew/libnx/commits/master).

 ## What Happened: Rust Toolchains